livetrails/targetjs/README.md

 ## Final takeaway

-TargetJS treats time as a first-class concept.
+- TargetJS treats time as a first-class concept.
 Instead of wiring callbacks and effects, you write a sequence of targets.
 $ reacts to the previous step; $$ defers until all prior steps finish.
 Animations, API calls, and child creation are all the same kind of thing: targets.
 So complex flows read top-to-bottom, no glue code.
+- Minimal plumbing yet full control to manage a flow of complex asynchronous operations.

 ## Table of Contents

 1. [Targets: The Building Blocks of TargetJS](#targets-the-building-blocks-of-targetjs)